 Bushehr Province is a relatively long and narrow land that is located in the south of Iran, neighboring the warm waters of the Persian Gulf.
 The length of the coastline of Bushehr Province is 934 km.
 The coastlines of Bushehr Province along the Persian Gulf starts from Shahabdolla in Deylam area down to the Nayband gulf which is an environmentally protected area.
 Some of the main cities of Bushehr Province are Genaveh, Kangan, Khormouj, Borazjan, Dayyer, Deylam, Ahram, Bandar Reeg, Assaluyeh, and Jam.

-The Bushehr Province is enclosed by Khuzestan Province at the North, by Hormozgan Province from the South, and by Fars Province from the East and North-East.
-The West and South of this province is connected to Persian Gulf.
+Bushehr Province is enclosed by Khuzestan Province in the North, by Hormozgan Province from the South, and by Fars Province from the East and North-East.
+The West and South of this province is connected to the Persian Gulf.

 Bushehr Province possesses a number of important islands such as Kharg, Kharko, and Farsi.
 Kharg is one of the major oil exporting terminals of Iran.

 Bushehr Province has 10 counties from which 8 counties has coastline.
 These counties are; Deylam, Assaluyeh, Genaveh, Bushehr, Tangestan, Dashti, Dayyer, and Kangan.
 In Bushehr Province, there are 8 areas under the management of Department of the Environment, 6 of which are coastal areas namely: the wildlife refuge of Kharg, national natural icon of Kharko, protected area of Helleh, protected area of Mand, national park of Nakhilo, and the national park of Nayband.